‘Richard Jewell,’ ‘The Cave’ to Play at Sun Valley Film Festival as Part of Variety Screening Series Partnership

 The Sun Valley Film Festival and Variety Screening Series are partnering to showcase Clint Eastwood’s biographical drama “Richard Jewell” and Syrian war documentary “The Cave.”

 “Richard Jewell” will screen on Dec.
 27 and “The Cave” will play on Dec.
-29 for SVFF attendees and invited guests as a holiday and award season kick-off at the Argyros Performing Arts Center in Ketchum, Idaho.
-In addition to a reception that will be held for SVFF patrons prior to each screening, “The Cave” screening will be followed by a Q&A session with director Feras Fayyad.
+29 for SVFF attendees and invited guests as a holiday and award-season kick-off at the Argyros Performing Arts Center in Ketchum, Idaho.
+In addition to a reception that will be held for SVFF patrons prior to each screening, “The Cave” showing will be followed by a Q&A session with director Feras Fayyad.

-The film has recently come under fire for its portrayal of the late Kathy Scruggs, a reporter for the Atlanta Journal-Constitution.
-The film shows Scruggs, portrayed by Olivia Wilde, sleeping with an FBI agent to get the story.

-National Geographic Documentary Film’s “The Cave” tells the story of the Syrian war in its eighth consecutive year.
-From Academy Award-nominee Fayyad, the documentary premiered at the 2019 Toronto International Film Festival.
-“The Cave” follows Dr. Ballor and her medical team as they struggle to keep a hospital afloat in a war zone.
+National Geographic’s “The Cave” tells the story of the Syrian war in its eighth consecutive year.
+From Academy Award-nominee Fayyad, the doc premiered at the 2019 Toronto International Film Festival.
+“The Cave” follows Dr. Amani Ballor and her medical team as they struggle to keep a hospital afloat in a war zone.

 Popular on Variety

-The winter screening acts as a kick-off to an SVFF event on March 18-22.
+The winter screening acts as a kick-off to the Sun Valley Film Festival, which runs from March 18 to March 22.
 Passes are currently on sale.